mozilla/cargo-vet/book/src/algorithm.md

 compute minimum and maximum versions, and say whether a version is bigger or smaller than another.
 As a result it's possible to compute "the largest version that's smaller than X" and "the smallest version that's larger than X", which is what we use.
-There is however no way to say whether the smaller-maximum or the bigger-minimum is closer to X, so we "must" try both.
+There is however no way to say whether the smaller-maximum or the bigger-minimum is closer to X, so we must try both.

-It's also worth reiterating here that diffs *can* "go backwards".
+It's also worth reiterating here that diffs *can* go backwards.
 If you're on 1.0.0 and have an audit for 1.0.1, we will happily recommend the reverse-diff from `1.0.1 -> 1.0.0`.
 This is slightly brain melty at first but nothing really needs to specially handle this, it Just Works.

 Any diff we recommend from the Root Version is "resugared" into recommending a full audit, (and is also computed by diffing against an empty directory).
-It is impossible to recommend a diff *to* the Root Version, because there cannot be audits of the Root Version.
+It is impossible to recommend a diff to the Root Version, because there cannot be audits of the Root Version.